janprzy/podarchive/README.md

 Compiled Binaries
 -----------------
-The `make.sh` (UNIX) and `make.bat` (Windows) scripts use [`pp`](https://metacpan.org/pod/pp) to create an independent binary file, which can then be run without having the dependencies installed.
+The `make.sh` (UNIX) and `make.bat` (Windows) scripts use [`pp`](https://metacpan.org/pod/pp) to create an independent binary file, which should then be able to run without having the dependencies installed.
 However, making the binary still requires the dependencies, so this is only useful if multiple computers **running the same operating system** are involved.

 Since this still requires a lot of testing, I am not publishing binaries at the moment.